JollyCookie2000/my-engine-vr/README.md

 ### Linux

-Building on Windows requires Code::Blocks (TODO: version).
+Building on Linux requires Code::Blocks.

-#### Fedora 41
+1. On Fedora 41, use the following command to install the dependencies:

-On Fedora 41, use the following command to install the dependencies:
+   `sudo dnf install freeglut-devel freeimage-devel glew-devel glm-devel`.
-`sudo dnf install ...`.
+2. Open the `game.workspace` workspace file in the root of the repository.

-#### Ubuntu (TODO: version)
+3. Choose a build target between *Debug* or *Release*.

-On Ubuntu (TODO: version), use the following command to install the
+4. Right click on the *engine* project and select *Build*.
-dependencies: `sudo apt install ...`.
+5. The built library files (SO) are in the `/engine/bin/Debug/libengine.so` directory.

 ### Documentation